-Not more than three (3) class parties may be held in the elementary classrooms during a school year.
+No more than three (3) class parties may be held in the elementary classrooms during a school year.
 Plans for parties shall be approved by the principal.
 The loss of class instruction time shall be held to a minimum by limiting such activities to times near the close of a school day and to the school building.

-Classes and craminations in secondary schools shall hold premies outside behoel hours.
+Classes and organizations in secondary schools shall hold picnics outside school hours.